 Tools for end users to manage and query the data.
 To help users learn the tools more quickly, Mass General Brigham provided training and feedback on the tools to provide information for clinical and business decisions.

 Support services to assist users in their understanding of the data, as well as use of the tools.
 Outreach and engagement included executive road shows, educational programs, user groups and a community forum experiment.
 An end-user/stakeholder survey was also developed and administered to measure adoption and satisfaction.

 Governance to provide structure for program-level decision-making and prioritization.
 This laid the groundwork for adoption and engagement from executives to frontline staff.
 It also created an environment that increased collaboration across business entities and promoted continuous learning and process improvements.
 A key component was the formation of an advisory committee to act as a sounding board and promote stakeholder engagement.

-By all measures, Partners executed an EDW and analytics approach that will serve as the foundation to support the organization’s mission going forward.
+By all measures, Mass General Brigham executed an EDW and analytics approach that will serve as the foundation to support the organization’s mission going forward.
 It achieved its original commitments to the governing board for the initiative, including goals for people, processes and technology, within its original time frame and budget.
 The result is a solid infrastructure in place to support informed and major improvements in patient care.

 Self-service analytics environment in place.
 Rollout to additional departments is continuous and enabled by self-support groups.

 High end-user satisfaction.
 Based on the baseline results (shown below) of the internal survey to measure adoption and satisfaction, Mass General Brigham has achieved a high degree of success with its initial EDW rollout.
 Improving and building its service offering remains an important focus of the team.